The Potoo bird may be the scariest bird you’ve ever seen

 But even more freaky are their yellow googly eyes that glow up at night.
 Potoo birds control pupil dilation to optimize incoming light, making them keen nocturnal insectivores.

-The ghost bird’s incredible use of camoflauge
+The ghost bird’s incredible use of camouflage

 The potoo bird enjoys excellent camouflage, making it easy to perch upon a tree branch or fence and remain undiscovered and undisturbed during the day.